-In accordance with the National Law and our values, we will
+In accordance with the National Law and our values, we will a labeled to a separation.

-- 1. Ensure the integrity of the National Registers - 2.
-Drive national consistency of standards, processes and decision-making - Respond effectively to notifications about the health, performance and conduct of health practitioners. - 4.
-Adopt contemporary business and service delivery models - 5.
+- 1. Ensure the integrity of the National Registers - Drive national consistency of standards, processes and decision-making - Respond effectively to notifications about the health, performance and conduct of health practitioners - 4.
+Adopt contemporary business and service delivery models . - 5.
 Engender the confidence and respect of health practitioners - Foster community and stakeholder awareness of and engagement with health practitioner regulation - 7.
 Use data to monitor and improve policy advice and decision-making - Become a recognised leader in professional regulation